 General criteria for receiving support in special cases of emergency

-- Serious cases of emergency: financial, personal, political, illness-related emergencies
+- Serious acute cases of emergency: personal, political, illness-related or other emergencies

 - General inability to procure financing through DAAD funding programmes, public funding or other third-party financing (e.g. emergency funds offered by the respective university or city)

 - Difficulties arising through no fault of one’s own

 - (When granted to individuals who already receive funding through the DAAD-Stiftung or DAAD, the regular scholarship instalments are increased to the minimum funding amount.)

 - All documents required for the selection process must be submitted no later than the date of funding approval.